-Today I tried to do better.
-I put on a pretty yellow sundress, dabbed on some lipstick, a bit of tinted moisturiser, and – because it’s been ages – even some highlighter along my eyes and cheeks.
-Underneath it all, my seven-month tummy heaves and bulges.
-A linea nigra is starting to show, cutting across my popped out belly button, which my two-year-old loves to rub when she’s falling asleep.
-“Good morning,” I tell my husband, who’s already working on the dining table, which he’s commandeered as his office space for the duration of the circuit breaker.
-He looks up, smiles, and – as usual – doesn’t notice that I’ve made a little extra effort.
-In your third trimester, all people see is your belly.
-In a pandemic, all people see is your face mask – if they even look your way at all.
-Weeks before they declared the virus a pandemic, my doctor sent me a message asking me to quit my thrice-a-week pilates sessions and acupuncture appointments.
-“Consider everyone as sick.
-Don’t go out of the house unless it’s absolutely necessary or an emergency,” her message read.
-So this is what it’s like to be pregnant in a pandemic…
+One day during my pregnancy, I tried to do better.
+I put on a pretty yellow sundress, dabbed on some lipstick, a bit of tinted moisturiser, and – because it had been ages – even some highlighter along my eyes and cheeks.
+Underneath it all, my seven-month tummy heaved and bulged.
+A linea nigra was starting to show, cutting across my popped out belly button, which my two-year-old loved to rub when she was falling asleep.
+“Good morning,” I said to my husband, who was already working on the dining table, which he commandeered as his office space for the duration of the circuit breaker.
+He looked up, smiled, and – as usual – didn’t notice that I’d made a little extra effort.

-What going to the hospital is like
+What going to the hospital is like during a pandemic

-Fearing an amniotic liquid leak, I found myself in a women’s center in one of the major hospitals in the country.
+Fearing an amniotic liquid leak, I found myself in a women’s centre in one of the major hospitals in the country.
 It was eerily empty and quiet.
 In the hallway, ambulance drivers slumped on seats, fast asleep.
 While waiting for my doctor, I was asked to fill out a form, asking if I had any symptoms of the virus.
 I answered truthfully, of course – nothing at all.
 But I also ticked off the travel box.
-I’d gone to Brazil earlier this year for work, and this made me a Person Under Monitoring.
+I’d gone to Brazil earlier that year for work, and this made me a Person Under Monitoring.
 This meant I had to go straight to the Covid-19 floor for my pregnancy check-up.
 If I was okay, I’d have to go into self-isolation for two weeks at home.
 If there was indeed an amniotic leak, then I would be confined in isolation until I had to give birth and stay there until I was cleared.
 I was only 25 weeks along so I messaged my doctor, panicking, refusing to be checked at the Covid-19 floor.
 I didn’t want to risk exposing myself to the virus.
 Thankfully, she got clearance to check me in her clinic, where the results were negative.

-That’s the reality now.
-Scans and weekly visits are out.
-Instead, you have to monitor your own pregnancy, consult remotely, and hope for the best.
-Across the world, overwhelmed and overworked hospitals have scaled down their maternity services.
-Here in Manila, partners are no longer allowed in the delivery room – depending on the hospital, the same is true in Singapore.
+That’s the reality of being pregnant in a pandemic.
+Scans and weekly visits were out.
+Instead, you had to monitor your own pregnancy, consult remotely, and hope for the best.
+Across the world, overwhelmed and overworked hospitals scaled down their maternity services.
+In Manila, partners were no longer allowed in the delivery room – depending on the hospital, the same was true in Singapore.
 As you’re pushing out your baby, the entire staff will be in full PPE.
 Afterwards, you might be cooing at your newborn wearing a face shield.
 No complications?
 Off you go after a day.
 Yep, just another day of being pregnant in a pandemic.

-My new normal
+The new normal

-I post more frequently on Instagram, but resist TikTok.
-Online groceries and community bake sales have replaced Net-a-Porter.
-I watch as my daughter develops an odd English accent, thanks to endless episodes of Peppa Pig.
-We draw dinosaurs, rabbits and cats with chalk, inspect the garden for growth and the trees for nests.
-We dance to Earth, Wind and Fire.
-“Mama, may I kiss Bunbun?” she asks as she toddles to me in the late afternoon, tired after several hours of playing ‘let’s clean the yard’.
+I’d post more frequently on Instagram but resist TikTok.
+Online groceries and community bake sales replaced Net-a-Porter.
+I watched as my daughter developed an odd English accent, thanks to endless episodes of Peppa Pig.
+We drew dinosaurs, rabbits and cats with chalk, inspected the garden for growth and the trees for nests.
+We danced to Earth, Wind and Fire.
+“Mama, may I kiss Bunbun?” she asked as she toddled to me in the late afternoon, tired after several hours of playing ‘let’s clean the yard’.